ligato/docs/docs/plugins/db-plugins.md

 ### Configuration

-Th location of the Consul configuration file can be defined either by the command line flag `consul-config` or set via the `CONSUL_CONFIG` environment variable.
+The location of the Consul configuration file can be defined by the command line flag `consul-config`, or set via the `CONSUL_CONFIG` environment variable.

 ### Status Check